SeungKang/ssh-instructions/ssh-instructions.md

     ```
     cat /etc/ssh/ssh_host_ed25519_key.pub
     ```
-10. Send this public key to your client computer via usb stick, email, messaging app.
+10. Send this public key to your client computer via usb stick, email, messaging app
 11. Determine the Server IP address.
 You can use the command
     ```
     hostname -I